BroknApples/BooktokiScraperAndTranslator/README.md

 ### TODO: FINISH LATER

 #### Installing packages
-* Run 'setup.py' which checks and installs the required packages to run this program OR run:
+* Run 'setup.py' which checks and installs the required packages to run this program OR run these terminal commands:
 ```console
 pip install PySide6
 pip install selenium